NYPL/metadata-documentation/workflows/importing/tms.md

 # Importing TMS Records
 {: .no_toc }

-This page describes how to create records in the Metadata Management System (MMS) by importing metadata from records cataloged in [The Museum System](/metadata-documentation/resources/glossary/#the-museum-system) (TMS)
+Describes how to create records in the Metadata Management System (MMS) by importing metadata from records cataloged in [The Museum System](/metadata-documentation/resources/glossary/#the-museum-system) (TMS)

 ## Table of contents
 {: .no_toc .text-delta }